mikemaccana/outdated-browser-rework/README.md

 There's still some TODOs from the original code:

- - Try and eliminate IDs
+ - Try and eliminate IDs (they're JS globalks, so EUW)
- - Move all styling into SCSS
+ - Move all styling into SCSS (need to test if this breaks old IEs)
  - Re-do Farsi (RTL) support from original Outdated Browser

 ## Author